VOX T60 SPEAKER CABINETS

 From late 1962 to late 1963, when the 18" Foundation Bass unit came into being, T60 cabs were the only cabinet expressly made for bass by Vox.

-And of course, production of T60 cabs continued, in hand with T60 amplifiers, all the way through to the end of 1966 / early 1967.
+And of course, production of T60 cabs continued, in hand with T60 amplifiers, all the way through to 1967.

 Care is needed in assigning possible dates to cabs based solely on the type of logo affixed.
-As with control panels and components in amplifiers, there is a good deal of overlap between types of logo, speakers, and so on.
+As with control panels and components in amplifiers, there can be a good deal of overlap between types of logo, speakers, and so on.

 Below, a 2 x 15" cabinet from early 1963.
 The speakers are Goodmans Alcomax.
 It is possible - no more than that for the time being - that such speakers were fitted to the cabinet given to Paul McCartney in March 1963.